rsvim/ex.rsvim/README.md

 >
 > **Which version should I use?**
 >
-> - For release version of Rsvim, use a branch with the same **x.y** version, for example use "v0.1.x" branch for Rsvim v0.1.2 release.
+> - For release version, use a **"major.minor.x"** branch, for example use "v0.1.x" branch for Rsvim v0.1.2 release.
->
-> If you are using a nightly version or main branch of Rsvim, please use the "main" branch of this plugin since it is always consistent with Rsvim project's main branch.
+> - For nightly or main branch, use the "main" branch of this plugin since it is always consistent with Rsvim project's main branch.

 ```bash
 # version branch